PRIVACY POLICY.

 Delete Your Personal Data

 If you wish for your personal data to be deleted we will assess any such request on a case-by-case basis.
-We will respond to you as soon as possible, at least within one calendar month of receiving your request.
+We will respond to you as soon as possible, and within one calendar month of receiving your request as required by law.
 Please use our contact details above.

 Keeping Your Data Secure

-We hold personal data for a variety of different purposes and the length of time we keep your information for will vary depending on the products and services we are providing to you.
-We will only keep your personal data for a reasonable period of time and we base this on the purpose for which we are using it.
+We hold personal data for a variety of different purposes and the length of time we keep your information will vary depending on the products and services we are providing to you.
+We will only keep your personal data for a reasonable period of time, based on the purpose for which we are using it.

 Cookie Notice